open-voice-interoperability/website/site/content/_index.md

 blurb:
   heading: The Importance of "Open" Voice
   text: >-
-    Artificial intelligence-enabled voice assistance will soon be a primary interface for all digital devices, from smart speakers and smartphones to automobiles and appliances.
+    AI-voice assistance will soon be a primary interface for all digital devices, from smart speakers and smartphones to automobiles and appliances.
+    It will have an impact across every phase of the shopper decision journey.
     Currently, a few major market leaders are the gatekeepers and hold access to data-rich communication from users to commerce brands.
 intro:
   heading: Why Open Voice Network?
   text: >-
-    The Open Voice Network seeks to share voice with everyone by creating a future for AI-voice search, communication, and commerce that is open: standards-based, interoperable, accessible, and data-protected.
+    The OVN seeks to share voice with everyone by creating a future for AI-voice search, communication, and commerce that is open: standards-based, interoperable, accessible, and data-protected.
 join:
   - image: /img/noun_security-gate_created_by_john_melven_2723299.png
     text: >-